rugk/atom-flatpak-wrapper/README.md

 ## Tips

-* Note that if the flatpak has `host` permissions for the filesystem access, you do not need any workarounds, and you can just use the path `/var/run/host/usr/local/bin/example` to e.g. run `/usr/local/bin/example` inside of the flatpak, so just enter/use that, whereever it is requested.
+* Note that if the flatpak has `host` permissions for the filesystem access, you do not need any workarounds, and you can just use the path `/var/run/host/usr/local/bin/example` to e.g. run `/usr/local/bin/example` inside of the flatpak, so just enter/use that, wherever it is requested.
   However, note that the program is obviously restricted by the permissions of the flatpak.

 ## Contributing